LJ-Solana/xrpl-dev-connect/README.md

 This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgements
-- XRPL Foundation for their support and resources
-- All contributors who have helped shape this project
+- All contributors who will help to shape this project

 Join us in building a stronger XRPL developer community!